ghiscoding/Aurelia-Bootstrap-Plugins/README.md

 Contributions are welcome.
 This plugin was created to help the community (and myself), if you wish to suggest something and/or want to make a PR (Pull Request), please feel free to do so.

 ## Use it, like it?
-You like and use an Aurelia-Bootstrap-Plugin, please click on the :star: and spead the word.
+You like and use an `Aurelia-Bootstrap-Plugins`, please click on the :star: and spead the word.